rust-lang/book/src/ch21-03-graceful-shutdown-and-cleanup.md

 we could call the `take` method on the `Option` to move the value out of the `Some` variant and leave a `None` variant in its place.
-In other words, a `Worker` that is running would have a `Some` variant in `thread`, and when we wanted to clean up a `Worker`, we would replace `Some` with `None` so the `Worker` doesn’t have a thread to run.
+In other words, a `Worker` that is running would have a `Some` variant in `thread`, and when we wanted to clean up a `Worker`, we’d replace `Some` with `None` so the `Worker` wouldn’t have a thread to run.

 However, the _only_ time this would come up would be when dropping the `Worker`.
-In exchange, we would have to deal with an `Option<thread::JoinHandle<()>>` everywhere we access `worker.thread`.
-Idiomatic Rust uses `Option` quite a bit, but when you find yourself wrapping something in `Option` as a workaround even though you know the item will always be present, it is a good idea to look for alternative approaches.
+In exchange, we’d have to deal with an `Option<thread::JoinHandle<()>>` anywhere we accessed `worker.thread`.
+Idiomatic Rust uses `Option` quite a bit, but when you find yourself wrapping something you know will always be present in `Option` as a workaround like this, it’s a good idea to look for alternative approaches.
 They can make your code cleaner and less error-prone.

-In this case, there is a better alternative: the `Vec::drain` method.
+In this case, a better alternative exists: the `Vec::drain` method.
 It accepts a range parameter to specify which items to remove from the `Vec`, and returns an iterator of those items.
 Passing the `..` range syntax will remove _every_ value from the `Vec`.